This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood and urine tests: These are used to test your hormone and blood sugar levels.

-- Pelvic exam: This exam lets your caregiver check the size and shape of your uterus, cervix, and ovaries.
+- Pelvic exam: This exam lets your healthcare provider check the size and shape of your uterus, cervix, and ovaries.

-- Vaginal ultrasound: An ultrasound uses sound waves to show pictures of your ovaries on a monitor so your caregiver can check for cysts.
+- Vaginal ultrasound: An ultrasound uses sound waves to show pictures of your ovaries on a monitor so your healthcare provider can check for cysts.
 A small tube is placed into your vagina.

-Your caregiver may do surgery to see your ovaries or to take a biopsy (tissue sample).
+Your healthcare provider may do surgery to see your ovaries or to take a biopsy (tissue sample).
 He may remove cysts or part of your ovaries.